LCK-Andy/la-salle-demo/git_pull_strategies.md

 ### What is it?

-`git pull` performs a fast-forward when your local branch is directly behind the remote branch.
-In this case, Git simply moves the branch pointer forward without creating a new commit.
+`git pull` does a fast-forward when your branch is already behind the remote branch.
+Git just moves your branch forward to match the remote branch.
+No new commits are made.

 ### When to use?

-- When your local branch has no unique commits.
+- When you haven’t made any changes locally.
-- When you want to avoid unnecessary merge commits.
+- When you just want to update your branch.

 ### Example